Top tips for a less stressful move

 It’s natural to avoid things you don’t want to do, but uprooting your life is a big deal and deserves your full attention.
 Even after you’ve done the work, there’s always still more to be done.
 But it will get done.
 You got this.

 It may take a while to make the space your own.
 That’s to be expected.
 You don’t have to do it all in one week.
-Give yourself and family time to settle into the new environment.
+Give yourself and your family time to settle into the new environment.

 Organize Your Belongings